cvut/qtrvsim/README.md

 make
 ```

 Where `/path/to/qtrvsim` is path to this project root.
-The built binaries are to be found in the directory `target`
+The built binaries are to be found in the directory `target`in
-in the build directory (the one, where cmake was called).
+the build directory (the one, where cmake was called).

+`-DCMAKE_BUILD_TYPE=Debug` builds development version including sanitizers.

+If no build type is supplied, `Debug` is the default.

 ### Building from source on macOS

 Install the latest version of **Xcode** from the App Store.
-Then open a terminal and execute xcode-select --install to
+Then open a terminal and execute `xcode-select --install` to
 install Command Line Tools.
 Then open Xcode, accept the license agreement and wait for it to install any additional
 components.
-After you finally see the "Welcome to Xcode" screen, from the top bar choose Xcode -> Preferences ->
+After you finally see the "Welcome to Xcode" screen, from the top bar
-Locations -> Command Line Tools and select an SDK version.
+choose `Xcode -> Preferences -> Locations -> Command Line Tools` and select an SDK version.

 Install [Homebrew](https://brew.sh/) and use it to install Qt and libelf. (__Installing libelf is optional.
 If libelf is
 not found in the system, local fallback is used.__)